 $ sudo apt-get install libsqlite3-dev $ sudo apt-get install sqlite3 $ sudo apt-get install bzip2 libbz2-dev $ sudo apt-get install libncursesw5-dev $ sudo apt-get install lzma-dev liblz-dev liblzma-dev $ sudo apt-get install tk8.6-dev # <-----<<<< This is for ubuntu 14.04 $ sudo apt-get install libreadline6 libreadline6-dev $ sudo apt-get install libssl-dev $ sudo apt-get install libgdbm-dev $ sudo apt-get install libc6-dev $ sudo apt-get install tk-dev $ sudo apt-get install libdb-dev $ sudo apt-get install tcl-dev $ sudo apt-get install libreadline6-dev

-Note: You may need to install other dependencies later on in order to properly build python 3.x.
+Note: You may need to install other dependencies, later on, to properly build python 3.x.

 Dowload and compile Python: